Catholic Health Locations

 You may receive your tests at your OB/GYN or midwife’s office, or if your provider doesn’t offer a needed test, you may be referred to a fetal testing center, such as those listed above.

 You can be tested at our fetal testing units no matter where you plan to deliver your baby.
 We will communicate the results of your test(s) to your provider as soon as possible.

-Below is a brief overview of the tests offered at Sisters Hospital and Mercy Hospital:
+Below is a brief overview of the tests offered at our hospitals: